ncalteen/copilot-python-flask-demo/README.md

 [GitHub API](https://docs.github.com/en/rest) to retrieve a user's repositories and display them in a list.

+When initially creating the app, I used GitHub Copilot to generate the majority of the code, with only minor manual tweaks (e.g. removing suggested columns, changing function names, etc.).
+There are some challenge steps listed below that you can try out to see how GitHub Copilot works!

 ## Challenges

 Using **only** GitHub Copilot, try to complete the following challenges: